-Make no mistake, Don’t Look in the Basement (1973) is neither shrewd nor sensitive in its probing of psychological impairment—but nor is it as crummy, violent, or exploitative as its moniker and marketing (or its time spent on Britain’s notorious ‘video nasties’ hit list in the 1980s) would have you believe.
-The brainchild of Texan trash-master S.F.
-Brownrigg and screenwriter Tim Pope, Basement follows beautiful Charlotte Beale (charismatic Playboy pinup Rosie Holotik) as she lands a new job at a privately-run clinic known for its radical methods of treatment.
-Keen to make a good impression on both her employer (formidable Annabelle Weenick) and those in her care, the young nurse tries her best to embrace the challenges that come with the role, but a frightening series of work-related mishaps steadily pushes her to the fringe of her own sanity.
+Make no mistake, Don’t Look in the Basement (1973) is neither shrewd nor sensitive in its probing of psychological impairment—but nor is it as crummy, violent, or exploitative as its moniker and marketing (or its time spent on Britain’s notorious “video nasties” hit list) would have you believe.
+The brainchild of depreciated Texan trashmaster S.F.
+Brownrigg, Basement follows beautiful Charlotte Beale (charismatic Playboy pinup Rosie Holotik) as she lands a new job at a privately-run clinic known for its radical methods of treatment.
+Keen to make a good impression on both her employer (formidable Annabelle Weenick) and those in her care, the young nurse tries her best to embrace the challenges that come with the role, but a frightening sequence of work-related debacles push her slowly to the fringe of her own sanity.